DamoM73/anvil-python-tutorials/18a_account_code.md

 So when you website launches and it reads all the code, the **AccountsComponent** wants to load all the code from the **SetDetailsComponent** which wants to load all the code from the **AccountsComponent** which wants to load all the code from the **SetDetailsComponent** which wants to load all the code from the **AccountsComponent** which wants to load all the code from the **SetDetailsComponent** which wants to load all the code from the... you get the idea.

-Two items of code are refering to each other, hence the term circular reference.
+Two items of code are referring to each other, hence the term circular reference.

 ### Why did it occur

-This circular refernce was caused because we have been very messy with out code, in particular our navigating code.
-You might have already noticed that we haven't been too strigent in applying the DRY principle, for example:
+This circular reference was caused because we have been very messy with out code, in particular our navigating code.
+You might have already noticed that we haven't been too stringent in applying the DRY principle, for example:

 - we have navigation code in the **MainForm**, the **SetDetailsComponent** and the **AccountComponent**
-- we also have repeition of simliar code in each of the **link click handlers** in the **MainCode**
+- we also have repetition of similar code in each of the **link click handlers** in the **MainCode**

 ### How to resolve it